bhuvan-007-github/mini-react-projects/README.md

 - Upon loading the application, a list of events is displayed with a prompt to "Click on an option of events to show registration status" by default.
 - Clicking on an event highlights its image and displays the event's registration status.

+## Screenshots
+    - Previews of UI is uploaded with names "registration-open-preview, registration-done-preview, registration-closed-preview" along with files

 ## Installation

 Follow the steps below to run the React Event App on your local machine: